. there is software available

 that can be used to build freer networks.

 .
-Daihinia is a tool for WiFi.
+Daihinia is a tool for WiFi.news from the community wireless org:

 It turns a simple Ad-Hoc network